RLAlab/rlalab.github.io/content/authors/Eliza Atkinson/_index.md

   - Postdoctoral Researchers
 ---

 Hello!
-I’m Eliza and I’m a BioDesign Engineering CDT student.
-My project investigates the use of novel communication systems and division of metabolic load within microbial consortia for the development of next generation biotechnology.
+I’m Eliza and I’m an EPSRC Doctoral Prize Fellowship Research Associate.
+I’ve been working in the RLA lab for 5 years now.
+My projects include designing microbial consortia for food waste degradation and precision fermentation for scents and dyes.
+I am currently working on the production of food proteins in _Yarrowia lipolytica_.
-Outside the lab I spend my time baking cakes, watching horror movies and accidentally murdering my houseplants.
+Outside the lab I spend my time painting, watching horror movies and accidentally murdering my houseplants.